 The promising start of the SADC-GIP calls for further action to expand the portal and enable widespread access to groundwater data for the SADC region.
 The SADC-GIP will be improved at different levels:

 - Content-wise: New maps and documents will be added to the SADC-GIP.
 The SADC-GIP will also be linked to other groundwater data sharing platforms.

 - Software development: New functionalities will be added to the SADC-GIP, to improve users’ experience.

 - Capacity-building: Online trainings will be provided as well as regional workshops to SADC groundwater managers and groundwater specialists.
 Young professionals from the member states will be engaged in all activities.

 In meantime, young professionals have started an on-line course on spatial data infrastructure.
 They are also providing contributions for a situational analyses on groundwater databases and related capacity needs.
 For a same purpose, IGRAC recently conducted in-country consultations with responsible governmental departments in eSwatini, Malawi, Mozambique and Zimbabwe.
 These consultations also included two River Basin Organisations, namely Limpopo and ZAMCOM.
-The situational analysis will continue after the seasonal break with a workshop for young professionals.
+The situational analysis will continued after the seasonal break with a workshop for young professionals.